jasonankeodendaal/JSTYP.ME/README.md

 ## Project Structure

 - **`/` (Root)**: Contains the frontend application built with Vite, React, and TypeScript.
-  - `src/`: Source code for the React application.
-  - `public/`: Static assets.
 - **`/server`**: Contains a simple, self-contained Node.js Express server for data persistence.
-  - `server.js`: The main server file.
-  - `data.json`: The local JSON file used as a database.
-  - `uploads/`: Directory where all media files are stored.
-  - `ecosystem.config.js`: Configuration for the PM2 process manager.
-  - `.env.example`: Template for environment variables.

 ---